dcvath/Final_Project/README.md

 We established that our group will communicate via class times, Slack, text, and ad hoc phone and video calls.

 ### Overview of Project
-Our project is titled, "Predicting Wine Quality."
-JDD Vineyards, a new business venture, has hired Myrick, Purvis, and Vath Consulting to determine if their vineyard would produce quality wines, based upon characteristics their wines possess.
+JDD Vineyards, a new business venture, has hired Myrick, Purvis, & Vath Consulting for their "Predicting Wine Quality" project.
+JDD Vineyards wants the consulting team to determine if their vineyard would produce quality wines, based upon characteristics their wines possess.
+The consulting team will analyze a dataset with quality scores and use Machine Learning to predict the quality scores JDD Vineyards would receive.

 ### Data Source
 The data was sourced from Kaggle, and the specific links/files can be obtained below: